Skip to main content

 2. import the WASM asset URL directly and pass it to initEegWasm(wasmUrl)

 The guide at EEG In A Browser App shows both patterns.
-If you are stuck, compare your app against the scaffolded eeg-web-demo template before assuming the package itself is broken.
+If you are stuck, compare your app against the scaffolded eeg-demo app before assuming the package itself is broken.

 Step 5: Replace Example Data With Real App Data